stackforge/fuel-docs/pages/pre-install-guide/0031-fuel-configuration.rst

 ===========================================

 Before installation, plan your deployment.
 Determine the deployment type that is appropriate for you configuration needs.
-You may want to print this list and make notes indicating your selection so you can be sure you have planned your deployment correctly.
+You might want to print this list and make notes indicating your selection so you can be sure you have planned your deployment correctly.